davidsusantoid/david-susanto/README.md

 4. Wait until test execution finished and see the log or report

 # About this API test automation framework:
-- This framework developed using BDD concept with Cucumber Java, RestAssured, and TestNG
+- This framework developed using BDD concept with Cucumber Java, RestAssured, Maven, and TestNG
 - There is TestRunner class for executing all the features test case on directory src/test/resources/features/
 - All the test scenarios stored in feature file and grouped by its main module (Pet, Store, User)
 - All the step defintions of each test steps are stored in java class with name same as its feature file